mne-tools/mne-lsl/README.md

 BSL can be installed via `pip` with `pip install bsl`.

-BSL can be installed from a cloned repository in normal mode with `python setup.py install` or in developement mode with `python setup.py develop`.
-Optional dependencies can be installed using the
+BSL can be installed from a cloned repository in normal mode with `pip install .` or in development mode with `pip install -e .`.

-keywords:
+Optional dependencies can be installed using the keywords:
+- build
+- doc
+- externals
+- parallel
-- parallel, parallelport, lpt
+- style
-- doc, doc-build, documentation
+- test
-- test, testing
+- all

-Note that the optional dependencies do not include the dependencies present in `bsl.externals`.
+For instance, `pip install bsl[parallel]` will install `BSL` with the dependencies for parallel port triggers.

 # Documentation